 barefoot in nature

-Establish a sensory connection to nature!
+Establish a sensory connection to the earth!

 Make use of the sense of touch in the soles of your feet!